-William Smith, known to others as “Strata Smith”, is known as the Father of English Geology.
-He was responsible for initiating the production of a geological map of England and Wales.
+William Smith, known in his day as “Strata Smith”, was a civil engineer and geologist.
+The “Father of English Geology”, he was responsible for initiating the production of the first geological map of England and Wales.

 Life and Education